migueraoui/Books_App/README.md

-## Book Finder Flutter App 📚
+## Book Library Flutter App 📚
 Welcome!
-This project is the first assignment in the 2 months mentorship by [Mahdi-Boullouf](https://github.com/Mahdi-Boullouf), designed to showcase our understanding and implementation of search and sort algorithms. 🚀
+This project is an assignment in DzMentorship by [Mahdi-Boullouf](https://github.com/Mahdi-Boullouf), designed to showcase our understanding and implementation of search and sort algorithms. 🚀

 ## Authors
 - [@migueraoui](https://github.com/migueraoui)
 - Me : [@sidChouaib](https://github.com/sidChouaib)

 ## Features🌟

-🔍 Real-Time Search
+- Real-Time Search 🔍
 Instant Feedback: As you type, the app filters and displays books matching the entered letters in real-time.
 Seamless Experience: Enjoy a smooth and responsive search functionality that makes finding your favorite books a breeze.
 - Alphabetical Sorting 🔠
 A-Z and Z-A Sorting: Effortlessly sort books in alphabetical order, both ascending (A-Z) and descending (Z-A).
 User-Friendly: Toggle between sorting options with a simple tap, providing an intuitive user experience.
 - Year-Based Sorting 📅
 Chronological Order: Sort books by their publication year to find the newest or oldest books in your collection.
 Dynamic Sorting: Switch between ascending and descending order to suit your preferences.
+- Clean Code and Good File Architecture👨‍💻
+Ensuring maintainability and scalability of the app.
+- Engaging Smooth Transition UI 📱
+Swipe and discover books with an engaging, smooth transition experience on the homepage.

 ## Future Improvements 📈
 Integrating API : Fetching books from an api.